January 10, 2021

 Benjamin Tracy

 In 1889, newly-elected president Benjamin Harrison appointed Benjamin Tracy as Secretary of the Navy, and a year later, Tracy, influenced by Mahan, spearheaded the passage of a law authorizing three modern pre-dreadnought battleships, which became Indiana, Massachusetts and Oregon.
-Shortly before Arthur was defeated by his predecessor, Grover Cleveland, Tracy also pushed through a fourth ship, Iowa.
+Shortly before Harrison was defeated by his predecessor, Grover Cleveland, Tracy also pushed through a fourth ship, Iowa.
 In many ways, this appears to have been the tipping point.
-Even when the Democrats regained power a few years later, construction of the battlefleet continued, helped along by several war scares, most notably US intervention in the 1895 border dispute between Venezuela and Britain.
+Even when the Democrats regained power, construction of the battlefleet continued, helped along by several war scares, most notably US intervention in the 1895 border dispute between Venezuela and Britain.

 The US Fleet off Santiago